Nils-Magnus/md-texts/writeup.md

 this a reasonable assumption.

-Let us defuscate the function first a bit: We can safely extract most of the initializing values out of for-loop and move code of the increment part into the body of the loop (moving the `i++` part into the increment):
+Let us defuscate the function first a bit: We can safely extract most of the initializing values out of the for-loop and move code of the increment part into the body of the loop (leaving the `i++` part in the increment):

 ```javascript